How it Started

 But even then I took that as acknowledgement of my hard work and my own self importance.
 But during that conversation my good friend made a comment that has stuck with me since.
 He said:

-“If a company wants to get rid of you they will.
+“If a company wants to terminate you they will.
 If they want to keep you they will.
 It all depends at the time if they need you…..they are the rules.
 Don’t ever make sense of it…….it will kill you.
 Just nod to the rules of the game”.

 I was exhausted, burnt out, grumpy, over weight, smoking 30 cigarettes a day and stressed beyond belief.
 I had a full company medical and my cholesterol was 6.2.
-A heart attack waiting to happen.
+In other words a heart attack waiting to happen.
 My Chinese doctor (Mr Chun) rang me in a state of reassured panic:

 “Can you come in urgently please…there is no easy way to say this.. but you are a ticking time bomb“.

 Despite this, some 6 months after that drink and still arguing the toss as why I should take statins I trudged back to the UK in shock.